 In "progressive" strongholds, #doitlikedurham became a thing.

-It was then that I understood Jew-hatred in my bones.
-For a few months, I sat on my cold bathroom floor late at night, tear-ridden.
-Something had arrived -- old, dark, un-dead.
+It was then that I felt Jew-hatred in my bones.
+Something had arrived--old, dark, un-dead.

 But finally, I stopped crying and started fighting, and in the most inconvenient of places.
 City hall.
 The kids' prep school.
 Our synagogue.

-We could forget invitations to birthday fetes, New Year's parties, even Passover break-fasts, I told Jeff.
+We could forget invitations to birthday parties, New Year's fetes, even Passover break-fasts, I told Jeff.

 He had one question.